Registration for online root zone management course now open

 The course is instructed on MSU’s Desire-2-Learn Course Platform by Heidi Lindberg, greenhouse and nursery extension educator with MSU Extension.
 For more information and to watch a teaser video for this course, check out the Root Zone Management page.

 Available scholarships and incentives

-For the winter 2017-2018 session, there are three scholarships available for those interested in the course but do not have the financial means to take it.
+For the summer 2018 session, there are three scholarships available for those interested in the course but do not have the financial means to take it.
 Greenhouse growers interested in the scholarship will be able to apply for it upon registering by writing a short paragraph about why you should be awarded this scholarship and how you plan to use the information in your business or professional endeavors.
 The applicants and winners will be kept confidential.
 The cost of the course will be reduced to $39.99 for scholarship winners.

 Complete the course and be entered to win a $75 gift cards (U.S. residents only).
 Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be entered in a raffle for a $75 gift cards.

 Growers should also consider registering for the two other College of Knowledge courses “Greenhouse and Horticultural Lighting” and “Biological Control for Greenhouse Growers.”
 Both of these courses are available in both English and Spanish:

 - Greenhouse and Horticultural Lighting